dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-When processing objects of type `UriVideoSource`, the `SetVideoUri` method of `VideoView` is used to specify the video with an Android `Uri` object created from the string URI.
+When processing objects of type `UriVideoSource`, the `SetVideoUri` method of `VideoView` is used to specify the video to be played, with an Android `Uri` object created from the string URI.

 The `AutoPlay` property has no equivalent on `VideoView`, so the `Start` method is called if a new video has been set.

-##### iOS and Mac Catalyst
+#### iOS and Mac Catalyst

 To play a video on iOS and Mac Catalyst, an object of type `AVAsset` is created to encapsulate the video, and that is used to create an `AVPlayerItem`, which is then handed off to the `AVPlayer` object.
-The following code example shows how the `UpdateSource` method handles the `Source` property when it's of type `UriVideoSource`:
+The following code example shows how the `UpdateSource` method processes the `Source` property when it's of type `UriVideoSource`:

 ```csharp
 using AVFoundation;